shadenshabayek/shadenshabayek.github.io/_pages/about.md

 * I am passionate about understanding opinion dynamics especially the drivers of **opinions polarization**.
 * I am also interested in misinformation with a special focus on actors, reactance to misinformation policies on mainstream platforms and migration towards **alternative platforms** such as Telegram.
 * I am more and more interested in combining qualitative and quantitive methods.
-I also look forward to study the (strong) connection between the online climate discourse and the “offline” climate discourse.